 We drove past 2 permanent touristic camps: the Desert Nights Camp and the Arabian Oryx Camp.
 We continued furthered until the track disappeared and the dunes started.

-My guide chose this place, because the dunes are smaller and it is easier to drive and find a camping spot.
+Here the dunes are smaller and it is easier to drive and find a camping spot.

 But I did not take pictures when the driving became more difficult...